redpesk-common/afb-libcontroller/docs/controllerConfig.md

 Controller supports three categories of actions.
 Each action returns a status where 0=success and 1=failure.

 * **AppFw API** provides a generic model to request other bindings.
-Requested bindings can be local (eg: ALSA/UCM) or external (eg: vehicle signalling).
+Requested bindings can be local (eg: ALSA/UCM) or external (eg: vehicle signaling).
   * `"action": "api://API_NAME#verb_name"`
 * C-API, when defined in the onload section, the plugin may provide C native API with `CTLP-CAPI(apiname, uid, args, query, context)`.
 Plugin may also create Lua command with `CTLP-LUA2C(LuaFuncName, uid, args, query, context)`.
 Where `args`+`query` are JSON-C object and context is the returned value from `CTLP_ONLOAD` function.
 Any missing value is set to NULL.
   * `"action": "plugin://plugin_name#function_name"`